TRustworthy-AI-Tools-for-Science/traits-audit/docs/demo_pybamm.rst

    :alt: Running best discharge capacity vs cumulative AL queries for the PyBAMM demo

-The dashed horizontal line marks the best capacity found among the 8 seed observations.
+The dashed horizontal line marks the best capacity found among the 8 seed observations (≈ 0.6702 Ah).
 The solid curve shows the running maximum as UCB queries accumulate.
+For this run there are two step improvements: the first at query 2 (to ≈ 0.677 Ah) and a second at query 4 (to ≈ 0.6807 Ah), after which the curve is completely flat for the next 9 queries; a final jump at query 14 reaches the run's best value (≈ 0.6847 Ah), which then holds flat through query 28 — indicating the UCB policy has effectively
-Early steps (queries 1–6) rarely improve on the seed because UCB explores high-uncertainty corners; the capacity jumps as UCB identifies the high-capacity region near the optimal (C-rate, T) pair, typically around query 10–15.
-The plateau in the final third of the run indicates that the UCB policy has effectively converged: remaining queries refine the GPR posterior rather than finding a better optimum.
+converged: the remaining queries refine the GPR posterior rather than finding a better optimum.
 A curve that never exceeds the seed baseline would indicate that UCB is stuck exploring low-capacity corners — a failure mode the ``UncertaintyEvolution`` check would flag as a pathologically rising slope.